 What to do after a warehouse accident

+- Notify your employer as soon as possible.
 According to workers’ compensation law in North Carolina, an injured worker should notify their employer within 30 days of the date of the incident and file a claim within 2 years.
+In South Carolina, notice must be given within 90 days.
 Compensation benefits may not be payable if you fail to comply with the statute of limitations.

 - Your employer must file a claim.
 After you provide your employer with written notice of your injury, they’re responsible for filing a workers’ comp claim on your behalf.
 Be sure to verify that they’ve filed the appropriate paperwork so you can start receiving compensation.

 - Contact a workers’ comp attorney.
 For the best chance of success, consult an experienced workers’ comp attorney near you to help with your claim.

 A detailed overview of the workers’ compensation claims appeals process in North Carolina, and what to expect after contacting an attorney.